iKenndac/new-blog/content/posts/2023-01-04-identity-crisis.md

 "Alright, I think it's time to make a decision."

 My wife and I are trying to find answers that weren't there in note-covered cards strewn across our dining room table.
-A laptop displays market research and mock advertising as I thumb through a prototype app I'd hacked together over the course of a couple of weeks.
+A laptop displays market research and mock advertising as I tap through a prototype app I'd hacked together over the course of a couple of weeks.

 "At some point, we need to abandon this idea or jump in with both feet and go for it.
-The core question is: Is this idea good enough to invest six months of company time plus whatever design work we need to commission to see if this works?"
+The core question is: Is this idea good enough to invest a lot of time and," — I switch over to a spreadsheet labelled *Estimated MVP Costs* — "a *lot* of money in to see if it'll actually work?"

 ---

 In the eighteen months or so since returning from that trip to France, things have been, slowly but surely, recovering.
 The most meaningful event was a successful partnership with a camera manufacturer to integrate them with the Cascable app.
 This, on top of the financial contribution, helped me successfully switch my mindset — for the most part — away from "developer" to "business owner", and I'm able to take a more pragmatic approach to my decision making.
-Alongside the camera manufacturer integration, we did a very large overhaul of an ageing component of the app.
+Alongside the camera manufacturer integration, we did a [very large overhaul](https://cascable.se/blog/cascable-60-new-remote-phase-one/) of an ageing component of the app.
 Much like the disastrous Cascable 4.0 update in 2019, this was a modernisation of an existing feature-set. *Unlike* 2019, there was no pressure for it to increase revenue — it was done because it needed doing, and that was all.
 Business owner Daniel decided it was time to revamp the app's App Store presence, so a decent investment was put into making sorely-needed new screenshots, video, and marketing copy.

 Since then, sales have risen and combined with more B2B revenue from [CascableCore](https://developer.cascable.se), the company is able to focus 100% of its time to Cascable projects.
 It's hard to pinpoint exactly what caused app sales to rise — perhaps this time the revamp of an existing feature was meaningful to revenue.
 Perhaps the better App Store presence has boosted things.
 Perhaps my attitude shift and the confidence boost from landing the camera manufacturer deal has let me move forward in a better way.
 Most likely, it's a little of each.